OpenInternet/copilot/_posts/2016-01-06-plugin-guide.md

 * \__init\__.py

-An empty file that allows co-pilot to use this folder as a package. **REQUIRED**
+An empty file that allows CoPilot to use this folder as a package. **REQUIRED**

 ### How do I write a plugin?

-In order to support developers using the plugin system the Co-Pilot team also created an [example plugin](https://github.com/OpenInternet/co-pilot/tree/master/docs/example_plugin) and a [plugin management menu](https://github.com/OpenInternet/co-pilot/wiki/Plugin-Guide#restarting-a-plugin-using-the-copilot-user-interface) that allows developers to monitor and restart a plugins from the Co-Pilot web interface.
+In order to support developers using the plugin system the CoPilot team also created an [example plugin](https://github.com/OpenInternet/CoPilot/tree/master/docs/example_plugin) and a [plugin management menu](https://github.com/OpenInternet/CoPilot/wiki/Plugin-Guide#restarting-a-plugin-using-the-copilot-user-interface) that allows developers to monitor and restart a plugins from the CoPilot web interface.

 #### Naming your plugin